[Updated February 27, 2020]

 A. Do deposit protection obligations apply to deposits received by a developer prior to January 10, 2020?

-Answer: our review of the transitional provisions as described in the Bill leads us to believe that these obligations do not apply.
-However, confirmation or clarification of our interpretation by the government is required.
+Answer: Following our review of the transitional provisions as described in the Bill and the Working Documents, the answer is no.

 B. Do deposit protection obligations apply to forthcoming deposits relating to a preliminary contract entered prior to January 10, 2020?